aspyk/vegeo_trend_analysis/doc/user_guide.md

 ---
-title: C3S Quality Monitoring Tool
+title: C3S Quality Monitoring Tool user guide
 ---
 <link rel="stylesheet" href="./css/custom.css">
 <!--
 <link rel="stylesheet" href="./css/modest.css">
 -->

-# C3S Quality Monitoring Tool
+# C3S Quality Monitoring Tool | User Guide

 ## Objective of the tool
 The objective of the tool is to compute albedo, LAI and FAPAR trends based on Mann Kendall test on copernicus v2 data.
 This tool will used about every 6 months in order to update the trend.